GadgetAngel/Voron2.4_My_Build_Log/Electronics_Case_Wiring_Diagram/README.md

 After finding a [schematic diagram of the BTT relay V1.2 from a russian website](https://github.com/GadgetAngel/Voron2.4_My_Build_Log/blob/main/Resources/BTT%20Relay%20V1.2%20Schematic.pdf) I have become aware that I can control the PSUs witht the Raspberry Pi via the BTT Relay V1.2 modules with the use of a second relay module.
 Therefore the secondary relaymodule will only control the mechanical Hour-Counter.
 I have updated my AC Electrical Wiring Diagram to reflect this change.

-After a discussion in the discord channel with other more experience Voron users the following question arose: "Does your printer even have the capacity to resume print?
+After a discussion in the Voron discord channel with other more experience Voron users the following question arose: "Does your printer even have the capacity to resume print?
 If the Gantry sags at all it won't, since you wouldn't be able to perform QGL with a buildplate already occupied.".
 Due to this fact using the BTT UPS modules is now out since I will not be able to get the flying gantery back to where it needs to be to resume a print.
 I will be removing the "resume after power failure" as a requirement for my Voron 2.4 printer.

 ## A Picture of the "Voron 2.4 AC Electrical Wiring Diagram" for QUEEN: